-You may be able to claim the special depreciation allowance for your car, truck, or van if it is qualified property and was placed in service in 2021.
-The allowance for 2021 is an additional depreciation deduction for 100% of the car's depreciable basis (after any section 179 deduction, but before figuring your regular depreciation deduction under MACRS) if the vehicle was acquired after September 27, 2017, and placed in service during 2021.
-Further, while it applies to a new vehicle, it also applies to a used vehicle only if the vehicle meets the used property requirements.
+You may be able to claim the special depreciation allowance for your car, truck, or van if it is qualified property and was placed in service in 2018.
+The allowance for 2018 is an additional depreciation deduction for 40% of the car's depreciable basis (after any section 179 deduction, but before figuring your regular depreciation deduction under MACRS).
+This allowance is increased to 100% if the vehicle was acguired after September 27, 2017, and placed in service during 2018.
+The special depreciation allowance applies only for the first year the car is placed in service.
+Further, while it applies to a new vehicle regardless of the date in 2018 when it was placed in service, it applies to a used vehicle only if the vehicle was acquired after September 27, 2017, placed in service during 2018, and meets the used property requirements.
 For more information on the used property requirements, see section 168(k)(2)(E) (ii).
 To qualify for the allowance, more than 50% of the use of the car must be in a qualified business use (as defined under Depreciation Deduction, later).

 Combined depreciation.
-The additional first-year limit on depreciation for vehicles acquired before September 28, 2017, is no longer allowed if placed in service after 2019.
-Your combined section 179 depreciation, special depreciation allowance, and regular MACRS depreciation deduction is limited to the maximum allowable depreciation deduction for vehicles acquired after September 27, 2017, and placed in service during 2021 is \$18,200.
-If you elect not to claim a special depreciation allowance for a vehicle placed in service in 2021, the amount is \$10,200.
+Your combined section 179 depreciation, special depreciation allowance, and regular MACRS depreciation deduction is limited to the maximum allowable depreciation deduction for vehicles acquired before September 28, 2017, and placed in service during 2018 is \$16,400.
+The first-year limit on depreciation, special depreciation allowance, and section 179 deduction for vehicles acquired after September 27, 2017, and placed in service during 2018 is \$18,000.
+If you elect not to claim a special depreciation allowance for a vehicle placed in service in 2018, the amount is \$10,000.
 See Depreciation Limits, later in this chapter.